hvoss-techfak/AutoForge/README.md

 - `--background_height`: Height of the background in millimeters (default: 0.4).
   **Note:** The background height must be divisible by the layer height.
 - `--background_color`: Background color in hexadecimal format (default: `#000000` aka Black).
+  **Note:** The solver currently assumes that you have a solid color in the background, which means a color with a TD value of 4 or less (if you have a background height of 0.4)
 - `--output_size`: Maximum dimension for target image (default: 1024).
 - `--solver_size`: Maximum dimension for solver (fast) image (default: 128).
   **Note:** We solve on a smaller size as this is many times faster, but also a bit less accurate.
 Increase if you need more accuracy.